 \subsection{Fitting the stellar age maps}

-For each of the 82 spiral galaxies, we take the best-fitting orbit-superposition model, and tag stellar ages to the orbits.
-Before fitting the age map, we first bin the age map to beat down the high-frequency noise.
-For each pixel $j$ in a galaxy, a $r$-band luminosity-weighted mean stellar age $t_j$ together with its uncertainty $\sigma(t_j)$ was calculated by \citet{Zibetti2017}.
+For each of the 82 spiral galaxies, we took the best-fitting orbit-superposition model and tagged stellar ages to the orbits.
+Before fitting the age map, we first binned the age map to reduce the high-frequency noise.
+For each pixel $j$ in a galaxy, an $r$-band luminosity-weighted mean stellar age $t_j$ together with its uncertainty $\sigma(t_j)$ was calculated by \citet{Zibetti2017}.
 Following the same spatial binning scheme as the kinematic map, the luminosity-weighted binned age could be written as

-where $L_j$ is the $r$-band luminosity of pixel $j$ and $N_i$ represent the number of pixels in aperture $i$.
+where $L_j$ is the $r$-band luminosity of pixel $j$, and $N_i$ represents the number of pixels in aperture $i$.
 Thus, the characteristic error of the binned age could be calculated by

 The binned age $t_{\rm obs}^i$ obtained in this way should be statistically consistent with that derived from the stacked spectrum of all pixels in each aperture \citep{Ge2019,Ge2021}.
-However, the surrounding pixels in low signal-to-noise regions were adaptively smoothed in the stellar population analysis by \citet{Zibetti2017}, which results in the stellar ages of nearby pixels not being fully independent.
+However, the surrounding pixels in regions with low S/N were adaptively smoothed in the stellar population analysis by \citet{Zibetti2017}, which results in stellar ages of nearby pixels that are not fully independent.
 Therefore, the error of the binned age $t_{\rm obserr}^i$ might be underestimated, particularly in the outer part of the galaxy.
-To address this issue and prevent the dominance of any data point in the $\chi^2$ when fitting the age map, we restrict the minimum value of $t_{\rm obserr}^i$ to be 0.5 Gyr.
-We illustrate in Appendix~\ref{appendixB} that the age error maps created in this way do not affect our major results.
-Fig.~\ref{fig8} shows the observational age map $t_{\rm obs}$, the age error map $t_{\rm obserr}$, the best-fitting models $t_{\rm model}$ from Model A and Model B, and the standardised residuals between observations and model fittings for a typical CALIFA galaxy NGC 0171.
+To address this issue and prevent the dominance of any data point in the $\chi^2$ when fitting the age map, we restricted the minimum value of $t_{\rm obserr}^i$ to be 0.5 Gyr.
+We illustrate in Appendix~\ref{appendixB} that the age error maps created in this way do not affect our main results.
+Fig.~\ref{fig8} shows the observational age map $t_{\rm obs}$, the age error map $t_{\rm obserr}$, the best-fitting models $t_{\rm model}$ from models A and B, and the standardised residuals between observations and model fittings for the typical CALIFA galaxy NGC 0171.
 Both models generally match the observational map, and the standardised residuals are smaller than unity for more than half of the apertures.\\